 - No hub required

-- Cheaper way to control lights and small appliances
+- Cheaper way to control lights (white and color) and small appliances

 - Connectivity issues, may not work all the time

 The best part about using TP-Link Kasa is that you don't need a hub and it'll cost you less than buying an entire starter kit.

 The smart plugs are easy to set up and you can control lamps and other small appliances.
 The low price and small size of the mini plugs make them a must-have for any smart home, and the Kasa Cam provides full streaming capabilities if you own an Echo Show or a Fire TV.

 Some cons such as connectivity issues and having to remember exact names for each product can get annoying, but that shouldn't stop you if you're in need of affordable smart home gadgets.

 With such a low point of entry and bonus features, it's no wonder why so many tech enthusiasts have hopped on board with TP-Link Kasa.

 5. Caseta and RA2 Select